MCMarcusAntony/iBOLIT-2/readme.md

 - All parts moved to throught hole to help to begginers build.
 - Fuses for all voltages on the top slot.
 - Stop'n'go secondary daughter board added.
--
 ![card](/iBolit-ngo-kicad/iBolit-ngo-f1.01b.jpg)

 Tools added to this board are:

--Logic probe included on Top three pin connector.
+- Logic probe included on Top three pin connector.

--Lighting and acoustic signals to identify HIGH and LOW status.
+- Lighting and acoustic signals to identify HIGH and LOW status.
 Code analisys (not properly working yet):

--Stop/Go switch to stop MSX cpu.
+- Stop/Go switch to stop MSX cpu.

--Step pushbutton to run just an opcode each step.
+- Step pushbutton to run just an opcode each step.

 Development based on Steve Ciarcia design:
 ![byoc-figure-4-5](/iBolit-ngo-kicad/byoc-figure-4-5.png)